letruongzzio/Face-Image-Retrieval/fine_tuning/README.md

 ## Notes
 - **Data Format**: Ensure that your dataset and embeddings follow the specified directory structure.
 - **Custom Pipeline**: This project does not include a complete pipeline.
 Use the provided scripts and notebooks as building blocks for your own workflows.
+- **Model Selection**: Choose the appropriate model for your task based on the desired trade-offs between speed and accuracy.

 ## Contributions
 Contributions are welcome!
 Please feel free to submit issues or pull requests for improvements.